 A powerful feature of the Fortran language is its built-in support for array operations; we can perform operations on all or part of an array using array slicing notation:

 Example: array slicing

-Note: Fortran arrays are stored in column major order; the first index varies fastest.
+Fortran arrays are stored in column-major order; the first index varies fastest.

 For this problem, we need

-while the program is runnning once we know how big the array needs to be.
+These are allocated while the program is running once we know how big the array needs to be.

 Example: allocatable arrays

 program allocatable implicit none integer, allocatable :: array1(:) integer, allocatable :: array2(:,:) allocate(array1(10)) allocate(array2(10,10)) ! ... deallocate(array1) deallocate(array2) end program allocatable

 Allocatable local arrays are deallocated automatically when they go out of scope.